 NAQT will begin returning team-provided buzzer systems at 1:00 p.m. on Sunday in L.A.X.
 A (and not before, except in emergencies).
 As mentioned above, this might make it impractical for teams planning to leave as soon as they are eliminated to receive buzzer-system discounts (as their systems will not have been returned at that point).
 Buzzer return will stay open until 5:00 p.m. on Sunday.
-If a team knows in advance it will be unable to pick up its buzzer in time, it should make special arrangements at check-in; barring other arrangements, unclaimed buzzers will be left with the hotel bell desk.
+If a team knows in advance they will be unable to pick up their buzzer system in time, it should make special arrangements at check-in; barring other arrangements, unclaimed buzzer systems will be left with the hotel bell desk.

 Teams may earn a $50 discount for providing a staff member on Saturday, and/or a $50 discount for providing a staff member on Sunday.